Midwest Native Plant Society, Inc.

 Education and Conservation

-Each year, we organize a native plant conference and other events such as nature safaristhemed conferences and workshopsyard tours, and field trips.
+Each year, we organize a native plant conference and the free, public Native Plant & Artisan Sale as well as other events such as nature safaristhemed workshopsyard tours, and field trips.
+Our audience are gardeners, landscapers, nature lovers, and experts in the field.

 We explore both urban and suburban settings including wilder areas of Ohio that take us into the heart of our forests, prairies, wetlands, bogs, and fens.
 Our ultimate goal is to learn all about our natural world, and we invite you to join us in this quest to understand and appreciate the native flora and fauna of our region.